 Click here to purchase a kit - £200

 Rampaging Chariots is a challenging engineering project aimed at interesting and encouraging young people into engineering.
-The project involves them in a technology learning project to construct radio controlled sporting robots to compete in a National competition which takes place at Selex ES, Crewe Toll, Edinburgh in June 2017.
+The project involves them in a technology learning project to construct radio controlled sporting robots to compete in a National competition which takes place at Leonardo, Crewe Toll, Edinburgh in June 2018.

-A limited number of free kits is available to new schools.
-E-mail firstname.lastname@example.org for further information
+A limited number of free kits is available for new schools.
+E-mail firstname.lastname@example.org for further information.

 Hydrocarbons in Action is an Oil and Gas project kit designed to enable upper primary/ junior secondary clubs to investigate oil and gas exploration and production through a range of hands-on experiments.